También disponible en español

 Challenge 3.
 Data security and privacy

 This challenge is not in mainstream usage yet, but I think it is obvious for anyone that data collection and analysis must be ethical and legal.
-General Data Protection Regulation (GDPR) becomes enforceable starting 25 May 2018 in Europe and there are similar regulations in other countries.
+General Data Protection Regulation (GDPR) became enforceable starting 25 May 2018 in Europe and there are similar regulations in other countries.
 Companies need to be much more serious about following data policies when processing personal data.

 Let’s discuss the KPIs in the context of big data.